-- If possible, have the person who is sick use a separate bedroom and bathroom and keep the door closed as much as possible.
-If possible, have the person who is sick stay in their own "sick room" or area and away from others.
-Try to keep yourself and others at least 6 feet away from the sick person. - If a sick person must share a bedroom, make sure the room has good airflow.
+- If possible, have the person who is sick use a separate bedroom and bathroom, stay in their own area away from others, and keep the door closed as much as possible.
+Try to keep others at least 6 feet away from the sick person. - If a sick person must share a bedroom, make sure the room has good airflow.
 Open the window to increase air circulation if possible.
-Caution should be utilized if considering the use of an individual room fan; consult CDPHE's COVID-19 Ventilation Guidance for more information.
+Caution should be utilized if considering the use of an individual room fan (consult CDPHE's COVID-19 Ventilation Guidance for more information).
 Improving ventilation within a room or home helps remove respiratory droplets from the air and works to dilute the amount of virus present.

-Space beds in a shared room at least 6 feet from one another; consider placing heads of beds at opposite ends of the room. - Disinfect shared bathrooms after each use and leave the exhaust fan running.
-Wear a mask and wait as long as possible after the sick person has used the bathroom before coming in to clean and use the bathroom. - If a sick person is using a separate bedroom and bathroom: Only clean the area around the person who is sick when needed, such as when the area is soiled.
-This will help limit your contact with the sick person.
+- Space beds in a shared room at least 6 feet from one another; consider placing heads of beds at opposite ends of the room. - Disinfect shared bathrooms after each use and leave the exhaust fan running.
+Wear a mask and wait as long as possible after the sick person has used the bathroom before coming in to clean and use the bathroom. - If a sick person is using a separate bedroom and bathroom, only clean the area around the person who is sick when needed, such as when the area is soiled.
+This will help limit contact with the sick person.